xrrocha/xrecords/doc/intro.md

 > Note that both `Filter` and `Transformer` have *scripting* (rather than
 > framework-supplied) implementations.
-> This reflects the fact that record selection and modification logic is
+> This reflects the fact that  logic for record selection and modification is
 > application-specific and, thus, hard to capture in a general,
 > reusable way.
 Scripting provides a mechanism for developers to pass
 > simple filtering and transformation expressions without having to
 > write framework-aware code.
-> An exception to this is the `FieldRenamingTransformer` component that
-> satisfies the commonly occurring need to map input field names to different
-> output field names.
+> The `FieldRenamingTransformer` component, however, satisfies the commonly
+> occurring need to map input field names to different output field names.

 ## Framework Instantiation ##

-The act of extending the framework into an executable application is called *framework instantiation*.
+The process of extending the framework to turn it into an executable application is called *framework instantiation*.

 Instantiation for most frameworks require developers to write code extending framework-provided classes and interfaces.
 Such frameworks are referred to